Rovine1999/ANGULAR-APP/README.md

 There are several bugs in the toppings section currently being corrected.
 If any other bug is discovered, please don't hesitate to contact me.
 ## Technologies Used
 The project incorporates HTML, CSS, Angular and TypeScript.
-## Support and contact details
-You can find me on;
-Facebook @sygel sydney.
-Instangram @rovinewanjala.
-Twiter @rovinewanjala.
-LinkedIn @ rovinewanjala.
-Whatsapp +254712387089.

 ### License
 *{MIT License